viralemergence/tatat/rousettus_tutorial/README.md

 - "--bind" gives the container access to directories on the host system, using the format of "--bind host_directory:container_directory"

 ### TATAT "Core" Coding Genes: Assembly
-The [assembly_array.sh](tatat_main/assembly_array.sh) script describes all the steps necessary to generate *de novo* assemblies from the samples.
-The script itself can be submitted to slurm and will request 20 jobs be processed, with a max of only 10 at a time:
+The [assembly_array.sh](tatat_main/assembly_array.sh) script contains all the steps necessary to generate *de novo* assemblies from the samples.
+The script itself can be submitted to slurm and will request 20 jobs be processed, with a maximum of only 10 at a time:
 ```
 #SBATCH --array=0-19:1%10
 ```